Joan Abrahamson

-Joan Abrahamson (born Los Angeles, California, United States) is an attorney, artist, former government appointee, and activist who is founder and president of the Jefferson Institute.
+Joan Abrahamson (born in Los Angeles,California, United States) is an attorney, artist, former government appointee, and activist who is founder and president of the Jefferson Institute.
 She also worked in international security and economics, health, and the study of the creative process.
 Jonas Salk, a family friend, was a mentor to Abrahamson.

 Career

 Prior to her founding the Jefferson Institute, Abrahamson was Assistant Chief of Staff to Vice President George H. W. Bush.
 As a White House Fellow, she served as Special Assistant and Associate Counsel to Vice Presidents Walter Mondale and George Bush.
 Prior to this, she worked for the United Nations Human Rights Commission in Geneva and for UNESCO’s Division of Human Rights and Peace in Paris.
 She planned and implemented the Vienna International Congress on the Teaching of Human Rights and the International Symposium on the Political Participation of Women.
 She served on the U.S. Commission of Fine Arts from 1990 to 1994.

 From 1973 to 1976, Abrahamson redesigned the Fort Mason Pier Area in San Francisco, converting an army base for use as a community-based Fort Mason Center for Arts & Culture.
 Fort Mason has since been designated a model urban park by the National Park Service.
 She is currently involved with the transformation of the Presidio of San Francisco from an Army base to a National Park.

 In 1985, she founded the Jefferson Institute, a non-partisan 501c3 think tank and public policy institute.
 The institute seeks to identify innovative private-sector approaches to remedy government policy issues, which it then works to implement, with emphasis on the future of cities.